The Best 5 Pints of Guinness in Dublin City

 But for this post, we want to concern ourselves exclusively with pubs in Dublin city centre – i.e. between the canals.

 I also want to say that taste is subjective.
-Some people eat liver with mushrooms and listen to Garth Brooks, and it’s not my or your place to pass judgement on such freaks of nature.
+Some people eat liver with mushrooms and listen to Garth Brooks, and it’s not my or your place to pass judgment on such freaks of nature.
 If you don’t agree with our list, that’s ok – you can go and make your own list and post it up on the internet yourself, too.

-Anyhow, here we go – in no particular order (after the first one) here are our five best Dublin City Centre Pints.
+Anyhow, here we go – in no particular order (after the first one), here are our five best Dublin City Centre Pints.

 J.M Cleary’s: Amiens Street